-A responsive and accountable democracy that can meet the basic needs of our people is built upon transparency and the free flow of information.
+A responsive and accountable democracy that can meet the basic needs of our people is built upon transparency and free flow of information.
 The gains of South Africans' struggle for freedom are threatened by the Protection of Information Bill (the Secrecy Bill) currently before Parliament.
-We accept the need to replace apartheid-era secrecy legislation.
-However, this Bill extends the veil of secrecy in a manner reminiscent of that same apartheid past.
+We accept the need to replace apartheid-era secrecy laws.
+But this Bill extends the veil of secrecy in a manner reminiscent of that apartheid past.
 This Bill fundamentally undermines the struggle for whistleblower protection and access to information.
-It is one of a number of proposed measures which could have the combined effect of fundamentally undermining the right to access information and the freedom of expression enshrined in the Constitution.
+It is one of several proposed measures which could have the combined effect of fundamentally eroding the rights to access information and freedom of expression enshrined in the Constitution.